-If that’s not the problem, then what is?
-What is it that sometimes makes outsourcing content marketing so frustrating?
+What is it that sometimes makes outsourcing content marketing so challenging?

-The thing is, outsourcing is a partnership.
+I think the thing a lot of brands overlook is that outsourcing content creation is a partnership.
 If you’ve been switching from freelancer to freelancer and agency to agency without seeing any improvement, that’s probably what’s missing.

 Even if you’re absolutely certain you’ve just had a string of bad writers, why not consider whether there are things you could do to improve the quality of your outsourced content marketing?
 I’ve got a few ideas, based on the things that frustrate me from the other side of the table.
 So let’s take a look.

 That may sound simplistic, but it’s not.
 Because if you get this part wrong, everything that follows will be wrong, too.
 Here are just a few of the decisions that flow from knowing what you’re trying to accomplish.

 What kind of writer you should work with